German bullion retailer Degussa buys London dealer Sharps Pixley

-“The second quarter was exceptionally strong, but the third quarter was only slightly below that - our turnover remains on average around 100 million euros per month,” CEO Wolfgang Wrzesniok-Rossbach said on Thursday.
+“The second quarter was exceptionally strong, but the thrid quarter was only slightly below that - our turnover remains on average around 100 million euros per month,” CEO Wolfgang Wrzesniok-Rossbach said on Thursday.

 Degussa, with nine offices in Germany and one in Switzerland, is on track for sales of 1 billion euros in 2013, he said.